 - Firstly, the parties in an international commercial arbitration seated in India can by agreement derogate from Section 9 ACA.

-- Secondly, where parties have expressly chosen a curial law which is different from the law governing the arbitration, the court would look at the curial law for conduct of the arbitration to the extent that the same is not contrary to the public policy or the mandatory requirements of the law of the country in which arbitration is held.
+- Secondly, where parties have expressly chosen a curial law that is different from the law governing the arbitration, the court would look at the curial law for the conduct of the arbitration to the extent that the same is not contrary to the public policy or the mandatory requirements of the law of the country in which arbitration is held.

 - Thirdly, Section 9 ACA [and Sections 27, 37(1)(a) and 37(2)] are derogable by virtue of the proviso to Section 2(2) in an international arbitration seated in India upon an agreement between the parties.

-4. The validity of the board resolution of Future Retail and the issue of control by Amazon
+B4.
+The validity of the board resolution of Future Retail and the issue of control by Amazon

-For several reasons Gupta J also made prima facie finding that the resolution of 29 August 2020 of the Board of Directors of Future Retail was neither void, nor contrary to statute, nor the Articles of Association of FRL.
+For several reasons Gupta J also made a prima facie finding that the resolution of 29 August 2020 of the Board of Directors of Future Retail was neither void, nor contrary to statute, nor the Articles of Association of FRL.

-5. Does Amazon control Future Retail?
+B5.
+Does Amazon control Future Retail?

 As noted in the beginning when discussing the context, we noted that one of the main issues in the case is whether the agreements in question give control to Amazon over Future Retail.